 Step 2) Choose your ears.

 Next, cut triangles from paper or card stock, and punch two holes in the triangles so you can slide a straw through it for an “ear.”
 (See the pictures.)
 Give each one of your bunnies two of these.
-I also love how our carrot ears!
-We peeled a carrot, and sliced it in half, so the two sides were identical.
+I also love how our carrot ears turned out!
+We just peeled a carrot, and sliced it in half, so the two sides were identical.
 (I should have drawn some eyelashes on this orange guy!

 Step 3) Make your smoothies

-I don’t recommend making every color smoothie for breakfast!
-Feel free to choose one or two colors, and stick with it for all the smoothies!
-Cleaning out your blender 5 times isn’t exactly a quick activity.)
+You definitely don’t have to make every color smoothie for breakfast!
+Feel free to choose one or two colors, and stick with it for all the smoothies.
+(Cleaning out your blender five times isn’t exactly a quick activity.)
 You can choose from all the recipes below.

 Step 4) Have fun!

-Don’t forget that these kitchen memories and traditions you have with your kids are meant for bonding and having fun.
-If they don’t drink or eat everything you lovingly make for them, it’s OK!
-They are going to remember the fun they had decorating cups together and spending time with you.
+Remember, these kitchen memories and traditions you have with your kids are meant for bonding and having fun.
+If they don’t drink or eat everything you lovingly make for them, that’s OK!
+They’ll still remember the fun they had decorating cups together and spending time with you.

 Let us know if you decide to make these for your kids!